multixscale/cvmfs-tutorial-hpc-best-practices/docs/eessi/motivation-goals.md

   scientists with running the software they require on high-end (and complex) infrastructure like supercomputers (and beyond);

-Collectively, these indicate that there is a strong need for **more collaboration** on building and installating scientific software to **avoid duplicate work** across computational scientists and HPC user support teams.
+Collectively, these indicate that there is a strong need for **more collaboration** on building and installing scientific software to **avoid duplicate work** across computational scientists and HPC user support teams.